Bioinformatics-Research-Network/R-Programming-I/README.md

 **Assessment Premise**:

-You are a new bioinformatics programmer 🤓 in the Genomics Division @ BioResLabs INC 🏢.
+You are a new bioinformatics programmer 🤓 in the Genomics Division at BioResLabs INC 🏢.
 Your role is to study the link between mutations and cancer 🧬.
 The senior bioinformatician needs your help analyzing mutations in breast cancer tumors 💻.
 She asks you to **write an R script** called `utils.R` which contains functions needed for the analysis.

-_The following **tasks** describe the **functions** that should be included in `utils.R`._
+_The following tasks describe the functions that should be included in `utils.R`._

 ### Task 1: A Universal Gene ID Converter